top of page

 Stagnitta made some savvy trades this season.
 They acquired Levi Anderson and Ryan Conrad for a 4th round and 2nd round pick, respectively.
 That said, their draft capital is still excellent.
 They traded Jackson Morrill to the Archers for a 3rd round pick, and Morrill is now a free agent; the Whips could even sign him back.
 They own the Cannons third round pick thanks to the deal that sent Connor Kirst and Bryce Young to Boston.
 So the Whips have four selections, one at the end of the first round, and three in the third round.
 Considering their third round pick last year just won Rookie of the Year, stockpiling selections has them in a good spot, particularly if they decide to use some of those picks to move up.

 The free agent list is short.
 A question for the offseason is, how do the Whips continue to manage the transition of leadership roles from their vets to the younger players.
 Muller was an integral part of the defense this year.
 As a communicator and organizer, he’s underrated, but incredibly important.
 One of those key defenders who you don’t really notice until they aren’t in there, and the team defense suffers.
 Bernlohr’s role as a mentor for Krebs and another coach on the sideline was also invaluable, similar to the role Brian Phipps has played for this team in the past.
 Keeping those veterans around still has value, even if their role is different.
 The question is, will they all come back?
-Bernhardt, Bernlohr, and Chanenchuk are all college coaches.
+Bernhardt, Bernlohr, and Chanenchuk are all coaches:; Bernhardt and Chanenchuk in college, Bernlohr at a high level high school in Ohio.
 Bernhardt is 35, Chanenchuk is 34, Bernlohr is 32.
 One more run with this veteran core could make the torch passing to the young guys go very smoothly, setting up the Whips for even more sustained success.

 bottom of page